• Skip to primary navigation

 • It may seem like a lot of steps, but the process is so straightforward and easy.

-• I make mine with frozen berries because that's something I almost always have in my freezer (we mostly keep them on hand for smoothies).
+• I make my blackberry pie with frozen berries because that's something I almost always have in my freezer (we mostly keep them on hand for smoothies).
 Of course, you can use fresh blackberries instead.

 • You can totally get creative here!
 If you're not a fan of blackberries, you can try with any other frozen berries (or use a mix).